angelol/image-generator-mcp-server/README.md

 #### `generate_image`

 Generates an image based on a text prompt.
+Optionally upscales the result using Topaz Labs AI (requires `TOPAZ_API_KEY`).

 **Parameters:**